eponce92/Armand-Projects/README.md

    http://localhost:8000
    ```

-## 🎯 Usage
+## 💡 Usage

+1. **Select Query Image**

-1. Click or drag an image into the upload area
+   - Click or drag an image to the upload area
+   - Preview appears automatically

+2. **Choose Search Location**

-2. Use the "Browse" button to select a folder to search in
+   - Use the "Browse" button to select a folder
+   - All supported image formats will be searched

+3. **Adjust Settings**

-3. Adjust the minimum similarity score if needed
+   - Set minimum similarity score (0.0 - 1.0)
-4. Choose a batch size based on your system's capabilities
+   - Choose batch size based on your hardware
-5. Click "Search Similar Images" to start the search
+   - Larger batch sizes are faster but use more memory

+4. **View Results**
+   - Results appear in a responsive gallery
+   - Sorted by similarity score
-6. Click on any result to view it in full size
+   - Click any image for full-screen view
+   - Use arrow keys to navigate in full-screen mode

-## 📁 Project Structure
+## 🗂️ Project Structure

 ```
 clip-image-search/
 ├── backend/
 │   ├── __init__.py
-│   ├── main.py
+│   ├── main.py           # FastAPI application
-│   └── clip_utils.py
+│   └── clip_utils.py     # CLIP model utilities
 ├── frontend/
+│   ├── components/       # Modular UI components
-│   ├── index.html
+│   ├── index.html       # Main HTML
-│   └── script.js
+│   ├── script.js        # Main JavaScript
-├── temp/
-│   └── thumbnails/
+│   └── styles.css       # Main styles
 ├── requirements.txt
 ├── .gitignore
 └── README.md